WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 gracefully migrate from one client instance to another on a different host, or from one server instance to another on a different host.
 The client always performs the migration action.
-It can be instructed by the server to do so via a migration event.
+It can be instructed by the server to do so via a migrate event.
 Or, it can decide to do so on its own.
-This technique is also called call preservation.

 The migration process is meant to support two key use cases - one is when a traditional HTTP load balancer is used, and the other is when